wp-plugins/custom-login/readme.txt

 * Custom Login page.
 * "Super User" only access for client sites.
 * WordPress Login CSS style remover (for sites that see a quick flash of the default login page).
+* Submit button styles!
+* Custom Login templates.

 = More info =

 Activate the plugin and customize your WordPress login screen.
 Use the built-in and easy to use settings page to do the work for you.
-Theres no need to understand CSS at all!
+There's no need to understand CSS at all!
 Now featureing a HTML, CSS &amp; jQuery box for advanced users to up the customization!

 1. Works great for client site installs.